visionmedia/masteringnode/chapters/buffers.md

     console.log(hello.toString());
     // => "Hello"

-By default the encoding is "utf8", however this can be specified by passing as string as the second argument.
+By default the encoding is "utf8", however this can be specified by passing a string as the second argument.
 The ellipsis below for example will be printed to stdout as the '&' character when in "ascii" encoding.

     var buf = new Buffer('…');
     console.log(buf.toString());